aali14/Furuta_Project/README.md

 `K = eig(A,B,eigs)`

-were eigs is matrix of the desired poles of the system.
+where eigs is matrix of the desired poles of the system.

 With K known, the next step is to collect instantaneous values of the angle and angular velocity of the revolute joints.
 To do this, we used Coppelia's remoteApi get commands, which collected the data of  θ, φ, dθ/dt, and dφ/dt.
 Without any torque, the values below were recorded.

 ![image](https://user-images.githubusercontent.com/35712553/82104771-04ba4600-96cd-11ea-836b-13811ae16e48.png)

-Figure 3: Plot of values retrieved from Coppelia with no torque applied<p align="center">
+<p align="center">Figure 3: Plot of values retrieved from Coppelia with no torque applied

 With the state space variables being collected almost instantaneously, we can multiply our gain, K, to solve for the required torque at each point.